 With more than 16 years of experience in hosting volunteer nurses overseas, IVHQ specializes in taking care of all your pre-departure and in-country arrangements.
 We connect you with a nursing placement that meets your unique requirements and qualifications, while offering you a rewarding travel experience, as you are immersed in the local culture and community.
 We also arrange your airport pick-up, accommodation, meals and orientation, and provide you with access to 24/7 in-country support to ensure you’re all set for your nursing abroad experience.
 Not only will you have the opportunity to learn about nursing in a global context while experiencing new cultures, healthcare systems, technologies and observing different conditions, you’ll be living and working alongside other international volunteers, and have the opportunity to travel with them during your free time.

 How do I apply for a nurse volunteer abroad program?

 - Browse our nursing volunteer opportunities and choose a destination and the project you wish to volunteer on, as well as the dates you wish to volunteer.

 - Complete the free online application form with the details of your chosen program and dates.
 You will then receive an email confirming that IVHQ has received your application.
-Within 48 hours (2 working days), you will receive an email from your IVHQ Program Manager acknowledging your application and confirming the country, project and dates of your volunteer program.
-In this email, you will receive instructions on how to pay the US$279 Registration Fee in order to confirm your booking with IVHQ.
+Within 48 hours (2 working days), you will receive an email from your IVHQ Program Manager acknowledging your application and confirming the destination, project and dates of your volunteer program.
+In this email, you will receive instructions on how to pay the Registration Fee in order to confirm your booking with IVHQ.